Segmentation menu

 Cortical thickness

 This menu is designed to compute cortical thickness using the DiReCT algorithm (Diffeomorphic Registration-based Cortical Thickness measurement).
 DiReCT is a registration based estimate of cortical thickness.
 To guide the deformation, DiReCT constructs a gradient field from the segmented cortical surfaces (WM/GM and GM/CSF).
 This field acts as an external force that pushes the white matter surface toward the pial surface.
-PySisyphe uses the ANTs library implemenentation.
+PySisyphe uses the ANTs package.
+This is a computationally intensive process that may take longer than 30 minutes.

 Reference